andriktr/private-azure-acr/README.md

 For terraform configuration use the following variable files

-* [terraform/environements/dev/variables.tfvars](terraform/environement/dev/variables.tfvars) - Describes unique values for dev environment
+* [terraform/environments/dev/variables.tfvars](terraform/environement/dev/variables.tfvars) - Describes unique values for dev environment

-* [terraform/environements/$env/variables.tfvars](terraform/environement/$env/variables.tfvars) - Create a directory for your specific environment like stage, prod etc.
+* `terraform/environments/<any environemnt dir>/variables.tfvars` - Create a directory for your specific environment like stage, prod etc.

 * [terraform/variables.tf](terraform/variables.tf) - Describes all variables and sets default values which are common for all environments